-A Committee of Detail was then formed to draft the new Constitution based on the Virginia Plan with the Constitutional Congress’ modifications, along with other proposed plans and the Articles themselves.
+They formed a Committee of Detail to draft an entirely new Constitution based on the Virginia Plan with Congress’ modifications, along with other proposed plans and the Articles themselves.

-Between August and September, this proposed draft was discussed, debated, argued, and compromised on, section-by-section, clause-by-clause, and in some cases sentence-by-sentence and word-by-word.
+They discussed, debated, argued, and compromised on the proposed draft, section-by-section, clause-by-clause, in some cases sentence-by-sentence and word-by-word between August and September.
 It was that important.

-After 100 sweltering days of debate, compromise, and final agreement, the resulting document was as far from the Articles as to be an entirely new Constitution.
-The Framers knew this.
+After 100 sweltering days of debate, compromise, and finally, agreement, the resulting document was as far from the Articles of Confederation as to be an entirely new Constitution.
+The framers knew this.
 And yet, as they had the Declaration, the delegates signed the prepared document and agreed to set about attaining its unanimous ratification.

 Like the Preamble to the Declaration, the Preamble to the United States Constitution established the document’s purpose, parameters, and processes, before it ever went out the door.

-The seven articles (and later, the twenty-seven amendments), predicated on those same commonly held truths were drafted with the sole purpose of creating a system of government that had the best chance of achieving and sustaining the Republic into perpetuity.
+They drafted the seven articles (and later, the twenty-seven amendments) with the sole purpose of creating a system of government that had the best chance of achieving and sustaining the republic into perpetuity.

-The Preamble makes abundantly clear WHO the Constitution was established for.
+The Preamble establishes WHO the framers wrote United States Constitution for.

 “We the people of the United States.”
 Not we the Congress, we the government, or we the leaders of, but WE THE PEOPLE.

-As they had established in the Declaration, the Framers understood that the sole purpose and responsibility of this, or any government, is to secure and protect the rights of the governed.
-Principally, that “governments are instituted among Men, deriving their just powers from the consent of the governed.
-And that “whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government.”
+As they had established in the Declaration, the framers understood that the sole purpose and responsibility of this, or any government, is to secure and protect the rights and liberties of the governed.
+Principally, “governments are instituted among Men, deriving their just powers from the consent of the governed.”

-It was implicitly understood that it would be WE THE PEOPLE who would adopt the Constitution and live and die under the laws established therein.
-It would be from WE THE PEOPLE, and only from WE THE PEOPLE, that the new government would receive and maintain the power it required to effectively govern.
-And it would be WE THE PEOPLE who would uphold and strengthen the new republic or overturn it.
+It would be WE THE PEOPLE who would adopt the Constitution and live and die under the laws established therein.
+It would be from WE THE PEOPLE that the new government would receive and maintain the power it required to effectively govern.
+And it would be WE THE PEOPLE who would uphold the Constitution and the new republic it established.

-The framers also understood that the new government’s power, though centrally located, was granted only in so far as it served the will of the people.
+The framers also understood that the new government’s power, though centrally located, came from the people.

 The Preamble explained the why, whereas the Constitution itself established the how.

-The power granted by the people would be distributed across three distinct branches and maintained through a defined structure of checks and balances and election laws.
-The Framers knew full well that usurpation and tyranny were threats to every form of government, but they did their best to put systems and laws in place to significantly decrease their likelihood.
+It distributed the government’s power across three distinct branches maintained through a defined structure of checks and balances and election laws.
+The framers knew full well that usurpation and tyranny were threats to every form of government, but they did their best to put systems and laws in place to significantly decrease their likelihood.

-Finally, and most importantly, the Preamble gives the ultimate responsibility for the Constitution’s ratification and therefore its establishment as law right back to the people.
+Finally, and most importantly, the Preamble gave the ultimate responsibility for the Constitution’s ratification and therefore its establishment as law right back to the people.

 “We the People of the United States . . . do ordain and establish this Constitution for the United States of America.”

-It was never a given that it could be accomplished, much less maintained.
-The Framers understood that.
-They knew that establishing this republic for their generation alone, would not create a system strong enough to sustain its ideals.
-Therefore, they dedicated themselves, most rigorously, to ensure that what came out of the Revolutionary War was not a return to what had been before and that had failed, repeatedly, but to create something better.
-Something more.
-Something lasting.
+The framers understood that it was never a given that they could achieve, much less maintain, a government of, by, and for the people.
+They knew that establishing it for their generation alone, would not create a system strong enough to sustain it.
+Therefore, they dedicated themselves to ensuring that what came out of the Revolutionary War was not a return to what had been before and that had failed, repeatedly, but to create something better.

 The question now is, can we keep it?